Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 ## My thoughts

 ### Project
 I am very happy with my contribution to the project and the codebase, as well as the others contribution.
 I have made the most commits in the project (checked with the "git shortlog" command) - however, this does not necessarily mean that I was the one contributing the most.
 I was the one in charge of the majority of merging (mainly feature branches into develop at scrum meetings), and I usually have pretty few changes each commit (easier to keep track of things for me that way) - this naturally leads to more commits.
-Furthermore, I was the only one who has done extensive work on the Android platform, so I did not need to spend much time searching for fundamental aspects in this field.
+Furthermore, I was the only one who had done extensive work on the Android platform, so I did not need to spend much time searching for fundamental aspects in this field.

 I think that everyone in the project has done excellent work.
 The shortcomings of the project was probably that there was hard to have regular scrum meetings, since we all had bachelor's thesis to work on.
 Sometimes, people would come late to the meetings due to either traffic, other meetings or laziness (myself included).
 Relying on Skype was discouraged in our group, but we were sometimes forced to use it in order to have our daily meeting.
 I think we managed it OK though, but it's definitively something that could have been done better.

 Most other things worked nice - everyone stuck with the git branching model we chose (even though some problems was encountered) and the project was a success.

 The main annoyance was the usage of Eclipse and the weird errors that magically appeared when we used some external libraries.
-Switching to Android Studio helped a lot.
+Switching to Android Studio helped a lot for me, and for future projects this will be the IDE of my choice.

 ### Course
 The course have been one of the most valuable for me personally, since as as software developer, the techniques taught will help me on a daily basis.
 We don't have many project courses either, and I believe that's a big mistake.